acidb/mobiscroll-docs/docs/angular/notifications/toast.md

 # Toast

-Toasts are simple text only notifications informing the user.
+The Toast component is a simple text only notification informing the user.
 They should be primarly used to display messages not necessarily related to a user action, such as background synchronization or similar.
-Toasts don't lock the app's main interface and are automatically dismissed after a while.
+The Toast component don't lock the app's main interface and are automatically dismissed after a while.

 ## Usage